ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

 threshold of `50` means fifty seconds of synthesized audio in one interval, not fifty milliseconds.

-**It raises `synthesized-audio` once the invented share crosses `synthesizedRatioThreshold`.** A share of what was played rather than a duration per collection, which is what the earlier `minSynthesizedSamplesDuration: 0` got
+**It raises `synthesized-audio` once the synthesized share crosses `synthesizedRatioThreshold`.** A share of what was played rather than a duration per collection, which is what the earlier `minSynthesizedSamplesDuration: 0` got
 wrong: it reported on every tick that concealed anything at all, and its unit was seconds while the config documented milliseconds.

-It is priced alongside `invented-speech` rather than on top of it.
+It is priced alongside `concealed-samples` rather than on top of it.
 The two are the same fault seen from two places — the stream that concealed, and the playout device that invented — so the pair is weighted so one episode is not charged twice.